Top Toxic Tort Lawyer Philadelphia

 What Types Of Injuries Have Toxic Or Chemical Exposure Caused?

-Toxic or chemical exposure can cause numerous types of injuries, from mild skin irritations to serious injuries, even death.
+Toxic or chemical exposure can cause numerous types of injuries, from mild skin irritations to severe injuries, even death.
 Additionally, some conditions caused by toxic exposure can remain latent for long periods before being identified, which can make toxic tort cases challenging to prove.

 Some of the most common types of injuries caused by toxic exposure include: